 Helping nurses confidently answer patient questions about exercise, safety, and metastatic disease.

-cancer nurses understand its benefits, uncertainty can arise when patients ask practical questions such as “Is it safe for me to exercise?”, “What should I avoid?”, or
+Exercise is widely recognised as an important component of cancer care, supporting treatment tolerance, physical function, and quality of life.
+While many cancer nurses understand its benefits, uncertainty can arise when patients ask practical questions such as “Is it safe for me to exercise?”, “What should I avoid?”, or “Can I still exercise with metastatic disease?”

 In this webinar, Dale Ischia, Accredited Exercise Physiologist and founder of Moving Beyond Cancer, joins an experienced breast cancer nurse for a practical, conversational discussion about exercise in cancer care.
 Using a discussion format, the nurse will pose real-world questions that arise in clinical practice, including some of the more challenging or less commonly discussed scenarios.
 Dale will respond with evidence-based insights and practical guidance drawn from over 30 years of clinical experience working with people living with and beyond cancer.